 Belarus is following common approaches to developing relations with all foreign partners and like any other state focuses its foreign policy on the most important and promising directions.

-Neighboring countries are among them and the Russian Federation is topping the list as a state, with which cooperation is built on a union basis.
+Neighbouring countries are among them and the Russian Federation is topping the list as a state, with which cooperation is built on a union basis.

-The Republic of Belarus is eager to use in full the potential of a strategic partnership of relations with the Russian Federation bilaterally, in the framework of the Union State, and other integrations in the post-Soviet area.
+Belarus is eager to use in full the potential of strategic partnership relations with the Russian Federation on a bilateral basis, in the framework of the Union State, and other integrations in the post-Soviet area.

 Lifting on February 2016 of the majority of restrictive measures against Belarus opens qualitatively new prospects for cooperation with the EU and its member-states.

-Countries of Asia, Latin America and Africa
+Countries of Asia, Africa, and Latin America

 United States of America

-Belarus stands for maintaining and further strengthening of the Organization for Security and Cooperation in Europe, fostering its comprehensive reform aimed at removing existing shortcomings and imbalances, as well as transforming the OSCE into an efficient and transparent structure operating for the benefit of all its member states.
+Belarus stands for maintaining and further strengthening of the Organization for Security and Cooperation in Europe, fostering its comprehensive reform aimed at removing existing shortcomings and imbalances, as well as at transforming the OSCE into an efficient and transparent structure operating for the benefit of all its member states.

 The Republic of Belarus looks forward to a stronger partnership with the Shanghai Cooperation Organization (SCO) in political, economic, energy, transport, scientific and military-technical fields; intensification of cooperation on regional and global security, counteracting terrorism, illicit trafficking in drugs and in persons.
 Belarus is determined to take an active part in the SCO’s activities as an observer in all areas of common interest.